Lee Fancourt's Removal From G.C. Blows Title Race Wide Open.

 Breifne’s mascot Boxty, of late taken off navigation duties and assigned a more mascotty kind of role.

 The team at Brooks is overjoyed to be able once again to bring you news from this year’s instalment of the World Cycle Race.
-Much water has flowed metaphorically under the bridge since the literal waving of the starter’s flag in Greenwich last week.
+Much water has flowed under the metaphorical bridge since the literal waving of the starter’s flag in Greenwich last week.

 "If You're Gonna Cry, And You Will, Cry On The Bike", Advises 2012 Winner Mike Hall.